sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

 390. ### What is the purpose of queueMicrotask
-            1. Microtask queue’s  main purpose is to store the task that need to be executed after the main thread is executed completely and before the task that are stored in callback queue (task queue)
+      1. The main purpose of the Microtask queue is to store the task that is to be executed after the main thread is executed completely, it executes before the tasks that are stored in callback queue/task queue.
-      2. Microtask queue tasks has higher priority than callback queue tasks
+      2. Its has higher priority than tasks that are in callback queue.
-      3. Microtask queue is used to store Promise.resolve, Promise.reject, MutationObservers, interactionObservers
-      4. Callback queue is use to store the callback function from setTimeout , setInterval function
+      3. Its stores Promise.resolve, Promise.reject, MutationObservers, interactionObservers whereas Callback queue stores the callback function of setTimeout , setInterval function.

       ##### Example